-- Orange juice and pineapple juice – I’m not a fan of pineapple juice on its own, because it’s too tart.
-A few years ago I discovered a delicious Orange/Pineapple/Banana Juice combination.
-I really like it, and it covers both juices in one.
-Plus, the banana flavor tones down the sweetness of the orange and pineapple.
+Orange juice and pineapple juice – I’m not a fan of pineapple juice on its own, because it’s too tart.
+So I use Orange/Pineapple/Banana Juice.
+The banana flavor tones down the sweetness of the orange and pineapple juices.
 Orange/pineapple juice is a good substitute and will have more of a tart bite.